ZeBerti/relaxingTrains/README.md

 # relaxingTrains
-Animated trains on a website
+This projects purpose is to have a set of different trains, moving horizontally on a website